dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmSupplementIssuerFetchSize)"
     "
+    .. _dcmUpdateCharsetFetchSize:

+    :ref:`Update Charset Fetch Size <dcmUpdateCharsetFetchSize>`",integer,"Limit result set of DB query for matching Patients by RESTful service to update the character set of Patient Attributes in DB BLOB fields.

+    (dcmUpdateCharsetFetchSize)"
+    "
     .. _hl7ADTSendingApplication:

     :ref:`HL7 ADT Sending Application <hl7ADTSendingApplication>`",string,"Application|Facility name of Sending Application for HL7 ADT messages to synchronize external systems about performed Patient Information updates.
 If absent, synchronization of external systems by HL7 ADT messages is disabled.